 Utilize Mindful Eating Resources & Tools:

 While undertaking a regular meditation practice, cultivating the intention to eat mindfully and setting up mindful eating reminders will certainly put you on the path to developing a beneficial practice, you’ll be able to take it to the next level by utilizing a variety of relevant resources and tools.
-Since the practice of mindful eating has grown tremendously in popularity over the past two decades, there’s been an ever-expanding number of websites, books and Apps that you can use to most effectively develop your practice.
+Since the practice of mindful eating has grown tremendously in popularity over the past two decades, there’s been an ever-expanding number of websites, books, and Apps that you can use to develop your practice.
 For example, you may want to consider visiting The Center for Mindful Eating’s website, explore books such as Eating Mindfully and Savor: Mindful Eating, Mindful Life, written by the previously mentioned Susan Albers and Thich Nhat Hanh respectively, and download Apps dedicated to the practice of mindful eating such as Eat Right Now.

 Because the vast majority of us have gone way too long without really enjoying a meal in the present moment, and also because there are a plethora of benefits that sprout from eating mindfully, now is as good of a time as ever to begin developing a mindful eating practice.
 Now, to end this article, we’ll leave you with one more piece of advice from the celebrated Buddhist monk Thich Nhat Hanh:

 Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evely, without rushing toward the future; live the actual moment.
 Only this moment is life.”